Why work at RCS?

 - Free tickets to RCS performances and events

-- A range of wellbeing resources including an Employee Assistance Programme, a cycle to work scheme and subsidised yoga and mindfulness classes
+- A range of wellbeing resources including an Employee Assistance Programme, a cycle to work scheme and subsidised yoga and mindfulness classe

-To view a list of current vacancies or to set up job alerts please visit our dedicated vacancies website
+To view a list of our current vacancies, set up job alerts, and apply to work at RCS, please visit our dedicated vacancies website below.

 Access to Work can help you get or stay in work if you have a physical or mental health condition or disability.

 The Access to Work Mental Health Support Service is a free service funded by the Department for Work and Pensions.
 They provide advice, information, support and tools to help support staff with mental health conditions.

 To see if you are eligible for this easy to access service, and for information about all Access to Work services, please click here.